Brian Ramsay: CFLPA Academy

 Understanding the transition many athletes face during the transition from sport, in August 2016, under Ramsay's leadership, the Association created the CFLPA Academy as a resource for members to prepare for life outside of football.
 The program now boasts over 65% enrollment by active members within the union and over 1800 individual historical users.
 Pillars of the Academy include; education (Oregon State, Athabasca University, Saskatchewan Polytechnic), career counselling, transition opportunities, and health & wellness.
-The program consists of scholarships, internships, one-on-one coaching, financial literacy, and wellness platforms for all CFLPA members at no cost and has now be opened to spouses and dependent's of the CFLPA membership.
+The program consists of scholarships, internships, one-on-one coaching, financial literacy, and wellness platforms for all CFLPA members at no cost and has now been opened to spouses and dependents of the CFLPA membership.
 Since the inception of the Academy, the Association has seen members train to become firefighters, and airline pilots, start undergraduate degrees and finish graduate degrees while playing in the CFL and transitioning from professional sports.

 CFL

-Drafted in the fifth round of the 2006 CFL Draft by the Toronto Argonauts.
+Drafted in the fifth round of the 2006 CFL draft by the Toronto Argonauts.
 Ramsay played offensive line in 152 CFL games over a nine-year career with the Toronto Argonauts, Hamilton Tiger-Cats, and Edmonton Elks.